The Truth About Trail Hunting

 * Hunts claim they have experimented with various fox based scents ie ground up liquidised foxes, until someone questioned where they are getting all their foxes from.

-* For example if they really do lay a trail then why do they spend so much time on roads, on railway lines, in dense woods, riding through bogs and over ploughed fields, in peoples gardens, on private property, in areas totally unsuitable for riding.
+They claim they lay a trail, then why do they spend so much time on roads, on railway lines, in dense woods, riding through bogs and over ploughed fields, in peoples gardens, on private property, in areas totally unsuitable for riding.

-This must be one of the most brutal and cruelest parts of hunting, not only for the foxes & badgers, but also for the terrier dogs used.
+This must be one of the most brutal and cruelest parts of hunting, not only for the foxes, but also for the terrier dogs used.
 All suffer horrific injuries.